Extended calculations of a special Harmonic number

-We know of no intervening computations of these numbers \textit{per se}, though as we afterwards learned, our solutions had already appeared in another guise, as will be explained below.
+We know of no intervening computations of these numbers \textit{per se}, though as we afterwards learned and as will be explained below, our solutions had already appeared in another guise.
 The historical motivation for the study of this sum is the famous proof given by Emma Lehmer in 1938 (\cite{Lehmer1938}, p.\ 358) that (\ref{eq:Harmonic}) is a necessary condition on the exponent $p$ for the failure of the first case of Fermat's Last Theorem (FLT).
 This result retains its interest despite the full proof of FLT by Andrew Wiles.
 A survey of related results appears in \cite{Ribenboim1979}, and subsequent progress in this direction has been made in \cite{Sun+Sun1992} and \cite{DilcherSkula}.
 It should however be noted that a statement in \cite{DilcherSkula}, pp.\ 389--390, implying that $H_{\lfloor p/N \rfloor} \equiv 0$ mod $p$ has a solution $p < 2,000$ for every $N$ between 2 and 46 other than 5, is incorrect (at least if we require $p > N$ to ensure that the sum is not vacuous).
-In fact, we have determined that there are no solutions with $p < 319,900,000$ for $N = 5, 12, 17, 18, 20, 29, 31, 43$ (see \cite{DobsonCalculationsSpecialHarmonicNumbers}).
+In fact, we have determined that there are no solutions with $p < 319,900,000$ for $N = 5, 12, 17, 18, 20, 29, 31, 43$, and for $N = 5, 12$ there are no solutions with $p < 9,520,000,000,000$ (see \cite{DobsonCalculationsSpecialHarmonicNumbers}).

 Schwindt reports obtaining the right-hand side of (\ref{eq:Harmonic}) by direct evaluation, and states that this operation constituted nearly half the work for a project described as having been ``run at night over half a year.''
 As he cites Lehmer's work, it is not clear why he chose to perform the calculations in such a processing-intensive manner, rather than to exploit her result that